MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-customize.md

 For details on adding a customize a field, see [Add a custom field to a work item type](../../organizations/settings/work/add-custom-field.md).

-### Tags versus a field
+### Field versus tags usage

-You can capture a value stream using tags or a field.
+You can capture a value stream using a field or tags.
 Tags represent a more informal and adhoc method for categorizing work.
 A specific field, particularly one with preset items, is more formal.
 When determining how you want to use tags and fields, consider the following:

+- You can make a field required through custom rules, however, you can't require tags be added to a work item.
+- You can filter backlogs, boards, and queries based on fields or tags.
-- Anyone can add new tags as long as they have the correct permissions.
+- The number of tags created can quickly grow as anyone can add new tags as long as they have the correct permissions.
-- You can't require tags be added to a work item, however you can make a field required through custom rules.
-- Tags can quickly
--

 <a id="wsjf" />